The Ultimate Standalone H-Bridge DC Motor Driver

 Assembly drawings of the PCB board

-The code was written using the Arduino IDE and the MicroCore hardware package [5] for ATTiny13.
-You will need to install this package to compile the code for the ATTiny13.
-For your convenience, I have also provided the compiled HEX file [6].
-You will need an AVR ISP programmer (e.g., USBasp) to burn the HEX file onto the ATTiny13.
-The fuse bits must be set for a 9.6 MHz internal clock with no clock division (division = 1).
-Figure 5 shows the ISP programming pinout.
+The code for this project was developed using the Arduino IDE and the MicroCore hardware package for ATTiny13 [5].
+To compile the code for ATTiny13, ensure you have installed this package.
+A compiled HEX file [6] is provided for your convenience.
+You will need an AVR ISP programmer like USBasp to burn the HEX file onto the ATTiny13.
+Set the fuse bits for a 9.6 MHz internal clock with no clock division (division = 1).
+The ISP programming pinout is shown in Figure 5.

 #include <util/delay.h>